alphagov/govwifi-smoke-tests/README.md

 Running the tests
 -----------------

 The tests run in a headless browser inside a Docker container.
-You need to provide some environment variables:
+You need to provide some environment. variables:

 - `GW_USER` - a email address that can sign in to the admin
 - `GW_PASS` - the associated password